maazkhan86/mediaplanning/README.md

 # mediaplanning
-Python package for media planning and is currently in active development mode.
+Python package for media planning - aimed to be used by media planners.

 ## Features